21 Newborn Winter Essentials Every Parent Will Actually Use

 This doesn’t necessarily mean you have to buy one especially for babies.
 But doing so could give you peace of mind that it’s designed with your baby’s sensitive skin in mind.

-17. In-ear thermometer
+17. In-ear Thermometer

 It’s almost impossible to get through the winter months without succumbing to colds and illnesses.
 Especially if you’re planning to send your little one to nursery!